Upper and Lower Critical Decay Exponents of Ising Ferromagnets with Long-range Interaction: Conclusion

 \section{Conclusion}

 We have performed the large-scale Monte Carlo simulations of the two-dimensional Ising model with the algebraically decaying long-range interaction and clarified the universality-regime boundaries that were in debate for decades.
-For overcoming the difficulties that make the conventional analysis ineffective, we have utilized the several important techniques, the $O(N)$ Fukui-Todo cluster algorithm (Sec.~\ref{sec:fukuitodo}), the (self-)combined Binder ratio (Sec.~\ref{sec:combin}), the generalized Ewald summation (Appendix.~\ref{subsec:ewald}), and the generalization of the improved estimator for the magnetization (Appendix.~\ref{subsec:improvedestimator}).
-We conclude that in two dimensions the lower and upper critical decay exponents are $\sigma=1$ and $7/4$, respectively.
-Our result is consistent with the renormalization-group prediction by Sak~\cite{Sak1973}, but contrary to the recent Monte Carlo and renormalization studies by Picco~\cite{Picco2012} and Blanchard {\it et al.}~\cite{BlanchardPR2013}.
-The reason of the discrepancy is expected to be the strong (logarithmic) correction-to-scaling effect near the critical decay exponents.
+For overcoming the difficulties that make the conventional analysis ineffective, we have utilized the several important techniques, the $O(N)$ Fukui-Todo cluster algorithm (Sec.~\ref{sec:fukuitodo}), the (self-)combined Binder ratio (Sec.~\ref{sec:combin}), the generalized Ewald summation (Appendix.~\ref{subsec:ewald}), and the generalization of the improved estimator for higher-order moments of magnetization (Appendix.~\ref{subsec:improvedestimator}).
+We conclude that in two dimensions the lower and upper critical decay exponents are $\sigma=1$ and $7/4$, respectively, which is consistent with the renormalization-group prediction by Sak~\cite{Sak1973}, but contrary to the recent Monte Carlo and renormalization studies by Picco~\cite{Picco2012} and Blanchard {\it et al.}~\cite{BlanchardPR2013}.
+The reason of the discrepancy is expected to be the strong (logarithmic) correction-to-scaling effect near the critical decay exponents~\cite{BrezinPR2014}.
 We have observed that the logarithmic corrections hamper the standard analysis by the use of the conventional Binder ratio.
 Nevertheless, our (self-)combined Binder ratio removes the leading corrections of the conventional quantity and allows for the reliable identification of the universality class.

 The ``self-combined'' technique proposed in the present paper does not require a concrete expression of the correction terms.
-The leading terms of a quantity are always eliminated as long as the correct limiting value is used.
-This property is expected to be quite useful not only for the present case but also for a wide range of problems, especially for the case with logarithmic corrections.
+It should be noted, however, that a precise value of the universal ratio in the thermodynamic limit is needed beforehand to apply the proposed method to identify the universality class of a given system.
+Meanwhile, the present ``self-combined'' technique is quite powerful to test whether a phase transition belongs to some well-known universality class or not, as demonstrated in the present paper since the leading correction terms are automatically eliminated as long as the correct limiting value is used.
+This property is expected to be useful not only for the present case but also for a wide range of problems, especially for the case with logarithmic corrections.
 The effectiveness of our approach in other problems needs to be investigated in the future.